Skip to main content

 On this episode of Behind the Blue, CHET director Nancy Schoenberg and associate director Carrie Oser discuss how, through research and training, CHET will increase the number of researchers and the amount of health-equity focused research at UK.

 "[Kentucky] is one of several states where we see declines in life expectancy so there is a lot of work to be done.
-We believe that research can help inform the best practices that can support improvements in
+We believe that research can help inform the best practices that can support

 By Nate Harling